TejashreeModak/tejashreemodak.github.io/research-areas.md

 <br/>PhD Gomez-Chiarri Lab, URI

 ## Commercial applications through research.

 <img align="left" src="/img/commercial_app.png">
 Aquaculture is a growing industry that grapples with problems of vibriosis that directly affects production.
 This project aimed at developing sustainable and natural solutions by utilizing beneficial microbes to improve health and productivity in aquaculture.
 I conducted field trials of formulated probiotics for disease control in oyster hatcheries.
-Add link to aquaculture magazine issue.
 <br/>PhD Gomez-Chiarri Lab, URI

 ## Harnessing the power of Next Generation Sequencing to produce new genomes.

 A sequenced genome can unlock a massive amount of research power.
 I have been part of two genome consortiums to sequence and develop genomes of non-model organisms as a scientific resource for comparative studies.

 ## What can molecular DNA markers tell us about colonization history of Pacific islands?